sickozell/SickoCV/README.md

 When ACC is triggered at the same time as the TRIG input, Drummer module will output the Accent Level set by "Accent Level knob" instead of the one set by "Standard Level Knob".
 Input triggers threshold is +1v.
 Each knob range is from 0 to 200% of the incoming IN level.
-LIMIT switch limits the output from -5v/+5v.
+LIMIT switch hard clips the output in the range -5v/+5v.
 CHOKE switch mutes one output when the other is triggered (for example when used with open/closed hihat sounds).
-OUT outputs are normalled, so if both outputs are connected, audio is routed separately, otherwise the two inputs are mixed in the only connected output.
+If 1 OUT is not connected, the audio signal will be mixed with the other one connected.
 NOTE: In CHOKE mode, if both TRIG inputs are triggered at the same time, the upper section (#1) will have the priority and the lower one will be ignored.

 Example of Drummer module usage: